nicolasgross/dotfiles/README.md

 - [vim](https://www.vim.org) and [neovim](https://neovim.io)
 - environment variables

-Vim has a minimal configuration without plugins, whereas neovim is my main editor with all plugins enabled.
+My (neo)vim configuration is heavily inspired by [spacemacs](http://spacemacs.org) and uses 'Space' as the leader key.
+Vim is configured to work without any plugins, whereas neovim is my main editor with all plugins enabled.
 Configuration options that are not related to any plugins are shared between vim and neovim.

 ## Dependencies